EwanColquhoun/SPNA/TESTING.md

     The issue seems to stem from the transferring of the common JS into a format readable by ES Modules.
 Jest/Babel seems to need configuring to accept the ES6 variation of JS.

 * ### Unresolved
+    1. There is a known bug when initially signing up.
+Once the signup and payment are completed the user is redirected to the 'home' page.
+As they are paid and authenticated the menu link to the members area should be visible in the NavBar.
+It isn't visible until the page is reset.
+As a short term workaround there has been another link to the Members' area in the dropdown mini menu in the top right of the page.
+    2. The second unresolved known bug is one on the profile page.
+When the user has a card that requires 3d Authentication the changing subscription and the update payment card views currently can't handle this.
+This is a fairly major limitation for certain cards but due to external factors with the application this hasn't been able to be resolved at this release.
+The main payment card page can accept 3d auth payments.

 [Back to top](<#contents>)
 ## Additional Testing